-- 23. The Authorities recognise that communication and coordination can play an important role in promoting efficiency and preserving value in the Resolution of a Firm.
-The Authorities further acknowledge that their legal duties and objectives will often align with the goals of maximising recoveries, minimising losses and minimising moral hazard.
-Where this is the case, they will endeavour, subject to applicable laws and regulations, to cooperate and coordinate in order to identify and implement Resolution processes and joint communication strategies that meet these goals in both of their respective jurisdictions.
-For these purposes, both Authorities will provide a list of relevant units and responsible persons with their contact information in Annex A to this CA. - 24.
-The Authorities recognise that there may from time to time be technical matters related to specific Resolution plans and Resolution cases upon which it might be necessary to take a broadly common view or position.
-Through regular dialogue, the Authorities will seek to identify such matters.
-To the extent that the respective objectives of the Authorities can be best advanced through a joint articulation of such view or position and/or through joint engagement with third parties, the Authorities will seek to do so. - 25.
+- 22. The Authorities recognize that communication and coordination can play an important role in promoting efficiency and preserving value in the Resolution of a Firm.
+The Authorities further acknowledge that their legal duties and objectives will often align with the goals of maximizing recoveries, minimizing losses and minimizing moral hazard.
+Where this is the case, they will endeavor, subject to applicable laws and regulations, to cooperate and coordinate in order to identify and implement Resolution processes and joint communication strategies that meet these goals in both of their respective jurisdictions.
+For this purpose, both Authorities will provide a list of relevant units and responsible persons with their contact information in Appendix A to this CA. - 23.
+The Authorities recognize that there may from time to time be technical matters related to specific resolution plans and resolution cases upon which it might be necessary to take a broadly common view or position.
+Through regular dialogue the Authorities will seek to identify such matters.
+To the extent that the respective objectives of the Authorities can be best advanced through a joint articulation of such view or position and/or through joint engagement with third parties, the Authorities will seek to do so. - 24.
 English will be the working language in all written and spoken communication.